DCAN-Labs/cdni-brain/docs/troubleshooting.md

 MSI outputs these into a single .out file by default, in the directory you called the submission script from.

-Type `scontrol show jobid -dd &lt;job id num> | grep Std` to see the paths for StdErr, StdIn (usually /dev/null), and StdOut for any slurm job currently in the queue.
+Type `scontrol show jobid -dd &lt;job id num> | grep Std` to see the paths for StdErr, StdIn (usually /dev/null), and StdOut for any SLURM job currently in the queue.

 Common errors include the following: